Boris Kravtsov: Personal life

 Kravtsov married Tatyana Ivanovna Kravtsova.
 He has two daughters.

 Awards

 For his activities in World War II Kravtsov was given the Gold Star of the Hero of the Soviet Union in May 1944.
 In February 2022, he was awarded the highest degree of the Order "For Merit to the Fatherland".
+As of 2024, he is the last living Hero of the Soviet Union who received his award during the Great Patriotic War.

-He also received the following awards:
+Kravtsov also received the following awards: